JhonattanEscorihuela/jhonattanEscorihuela/README.md

 ### Glad to see you here!
 Hi, I'm Jhonattan Escorihuela, a Telecommunications Engineer driven by a passion for spearheading and enhancing technical projects in the telecommunications industry.
 My focus lies in continuous improvement, establishing robust customer connections, and efficient incident resolution.
 With a recent graduation in Full Stack Development, I've acquired expertise in MySQL, SQL, React, Redux, Node.js, and Javascript, empowering me to handle end-to-end web development projects.
-My technical background equips me to lead telecommunication projects and devise effective solutions.
+My technical background equips me to lead telecommunication projects and devise effective solutions.🌐

 My experience and skills cover a spectrum of technologies such as MySQL, SQL, React, Redux, Node.js, and Javascript.
 This enables me to navigate and excel in various facets of web development, ensuring comprehensive and impactful solutions.
-I've honed my abilities through practical application in multiple projects, ensuring proficiency in both technical project management and Full Stack Development.
+I've honed my abilities through practical application in multiple projects, ensuring proficiency in both technical project management and Full Stack Development.💻

-If you are looking for a dedicated and results-oriented professional with experience in technical project management and Full Stack development, I would love to contribute to your team!
-Let's get in touch by email at jhonattan1410@gmail.com here you can see my LinkedIn profile at www.linkedin.com/in/jhonattanescorihuela.
-I'm looking forward to exploring opportunities for collaboration and growth. or visit.
+🔍If you are looking for a dedicated and results-oriented professional with experience in technical project management and Full Stack development, I would love to contribute to your team!
+Let's get in touch by email at jhonattan1410@gmail.com here you can see my Git-Hub profile: https://github.com/JhonattanEscorihuela.
+I'm looking forward to exploring opportunities for collaboration and growth.📈

 <br/>